4.4 Color scheme

 The special 2-axis color scheme (like in map plot) can be used if it contain symbol ‘%’.
 In this case the second direction (alpha channel) is used as second coordinate for colors.
 At this, up to 4 colors can be specified for corners: {c1,a1}, {c2,a1}, {c1,a2}, {c2,a2}.
 Here color and alpha ranges are {c1,c2} and {a1,a2} correspondingly.
 If one specify less than 4 colors then black color is used for corner {c1,a1}.
 If only 2 colors are specified then the color of their sum is used for corner {c2,a2}.

 There are several useful combinations.
 String ‘kw’ corresponds to the simplest gray color scheme where higher values are brighter.
 String ‘wk’ presents the inverse gray color scheme where higher value is darker.
 Strings ‘kRryw’, ‘kGgw’, ‘kBbcw’ present the well-known hot, summer and winter color schemes.
-Strings ‘BbwrR’ and ‘bBkRr’ allow to view bi-color figure on white or black background, where negative values are blue and positive values are red.
+Strings ‘BbwrR’ and ‘bBkRr’ allow one to view bi-color figure on white or black background, where negative values are blue and positive values are red.
 String ‘BbcyrR’ gives a color scheme similar to the well-known jet color scheme.

 For more precise coloring, you can change default (equidistant) position of colors in color scheme.
 The format is ‘{CN,pos}’, ‘{CN,pos}’ or ‘{xRRGGBB,pos}’.
 The position value pos should be in range [0, 1].
 Note, that alternative method for fine tuning of the color scheme is using the formula for coloring (see Curved coordinates).